redding/romo/gh-pages/view_handlers/base-css/globals.md

 * Set `background-color: white;` on the body
 * Set `$baseFontFamily`, `$baseFontSize` and `$baseLineHeight` as our typographical base
 * Set the global link color with `$linkColor` and `$linkColorHover` and only apply link underlines on `:hover`
+* Remove any link color and styling by adding the `romo-text` class to any link
+* Add a pointer cursor to any element by adding the `romo-pointer` class